 * Tools and frameworks for supporting the model-driven development of IUS

-* Concepts for context-awareness and self-adaptation of IUS at the model and runtime level
+* Concepts for context-awareness and self-adaptation of IUS on the model and

 * Studies on interaction concepts on IUS